Mineriad: 26 September

 On 26 September, the miners attacked the Government building with new forces and called for the Government to be dismissed.
 Representatives of the miners met for private talks with government officials.
 Miron Cozma threatened that if by 12:00 PM the resignation of the prime minister was not announced, he would call 40,000 trade unionists from Pipera, adding that probably no one wants a civil war.
 At 12:00, Alexandru Bârlădeanu, the president of the Senate, announced on the public television the dismissal of the Romanian government.
 The mining union leader asked the miners to go home because their claims had been resolved.
-In the afternoon of that day, the miners entered the Assembly Hall of the Assembly of Deputies and requested the resignation of President Ion Iliescu and the resolution of all the claims for which they came to Bucharest.
+In the afternoon of that day, the miners entered the Assembly Hall of the Chamber of Deputies and requested the resignation of President Ion Iliescu and the resolution of all the claims for which they came to Bucharest.
 Following discussion, the miners returned to the Jiu Valley with the promise that their demands would be addressed.
 Two days later Miron Cozma and the president of the country Ion Iliescu signed a statement that formally ended the mineriad.

 January and February 1999 mineriads

 The Jiu Valley miners left again for Bucharest, unhappy with the governmental reduction of the subsidies, which would result in the closing of the mines.
 The barricade installed by the gendarmes at Costești was crossed by the miners and near Râmnicu Vâlcea a Gendarmerie unit was ambushed by the miners.
 Reaching Râmnicu Vâlcea, they sequestered the prefect of Vâlcea County.
 Radu Vasile, Prime Minister at the time, negotiated an agreement with Miron Cozma, the miners' leader, at the Cozia Monastery, nearby.

 On 14 February 1999, Cozma was found guilty for the 1991 mineriad and sentenced for 18 years in prison.
-The miners led by Cozma left for Bucharest attempting a new mineriad, only this time they were stopped by the police at Stoenești, Olt.
+The miners led by Cozma left for Bucharest attempting a new mineriad, only this time they were stopped by the police at Stoenești, Olt County.
 In the clash that followed, 100 policemen and 70 miners were wounded and at least one miner died.
 Cozma was arrested and sent to a prison in Rahova.